Through the Past, Darkly (Big Hits Vol. 2): Title and packaging

 The name of the album is a play on a line from the KJV translation of 1 Corinthians 13: "For now we see through a glass, darkly, but then face to face..."

 The LP was packaged in an eight-sided die-cut gatefold sleeve, featuring an epitaph for Jones: "When this you see, remember me and bear me in your mind.
 Let all the world say what they may, speak of me as you find."
 Album cover design by John Kosh brings the viewer face to face with the five band members, through a glass.

 Release

-Released on 12 September 1969, both versions of Through the Past, Darkly (Big Hits Vol. 2) proved to be popular releases, reaching #2 in the UK and US with enduring sales.
+Released on 12 September 1969, both versions of Through the Past, Darkly (Big Hits Vol. 2) proved to be popular releases, reaching No. 2 in the UK and US with enduring sales.

 In August 2002 the US edition of Through the Past, Darkly (Big Hits Vol. 2) was reissued in a new remastered CD and SACD digipak by ABKCO Records.

 The British version was again made available to the public as part of a limited edition vinyl box set, titled The Rolling Stones 1964–1969, in November 2010.
 It was also re-released digitally at the same time.

 It was released in 2011 by Universal Music Enterprises in a Japanese only SHM-SACD version.
 For Record Store Day 2019 ABKCO Records released the record on orange vinyl, with a gatefold cover in the octagonal-shape of the original issue.